Masters Social Science (Policy and Human Services), RMIT University, 2009, PhD, University of Melbourne, 2016.

 - Book Report Finding my Place: The Salvation Army’s response to youth homelessness, The Salvation Army (2008).

-- Forthcoming – ‘Markets, mutual obligation & marginalisation: the evolution of employment services in Australia’, in The Cost of Economic Reform, eds Philip Toner & Damien Cahill, University of Sydney, Black Ink Publishers (2018).
+- ‘Markets, Mutual Obligation & Marginalisation: The Evolution of Employment Services in Australia’, in The Wrong Way: How Privatisation and Economic Reform Backfired, eds Philip Toner & Damien Cahill, University of Sydney, Black Ink Publishers (2018).